awslabs/graphstorm/docs/source/graph-construction/gs-processing/prerequisites/developer-guide.rst

 Developer Guide
 ---------------

-The doc guides provides instructions to help developers set up their environment and start contributing within the correct format.
+The document provides instructions to developers set up their environment and start contributing correctly.
-The doc first includes steps to set up the local development environment with ``poetry``.
-It then guides developers on how to use linters and type checkers to ensure code quality.
+It includes steps for setting up the local development environment with poetry, followed by guidelines on using linters and type checkers to ensure code quality.

 The steps we recommend are: